 Look for lots of before and after photos of tummy tucks, breasts lifts and mommy makeovers.
 Scars around the belly button are a dead giveaway of a tummy tuck.
 There should NOT be visible scars around the belly button.
 Fullness in the upper abdomen is a result that would not be the ideal for most patients.
 Plastic surgeons who are unable to create natural looking belly buttons, or who rush through surgery without addressing upper abdominal fullness may charge lower prices than plastic surgeons who have the training, ability and interest in providing the very best possible result.

-Check the credentials of your plastic surgeon including membership of ASPS and ASAPS.
-Check for surgical suite accreditation and ask who will be in the OR with you when you have your surgery.
-If you like the many photos you see, you feel like your surgeon has received excellent training and you like the surgeons philosophy, schedule a consultation.
 You need to feel like your surgeon listens to you and understands your goals.
 You need to feel a connection with staff members and you should never feel pressured into scheduling surgery.
 Prior to scheduling surgery, you should be able to speak to previous patients who have had the same surgery.

 Regardless of how you decide who you see, ask yourself the following questions after your consultation appointment(s):